GivaDogaBone/EC2AmplifyGroup/README.md

 Consider creating separate policies for read-only vs. write operations Implement additional guardrails like requiring MFA for sensitive operations Regularly audit and review permissions usage

+## To use this Terraform code:

+1.)
+Save the code to a file named main.tf
+2.)
+Initialize Terraform with terraform init
+3.)
+Preview the changes with terraform plan
+4.)
+Apply the configuration with terraform apply